Enhancement and anisotropy of electron Lande factor due to spin-orbit interaction in semiconductor nanowires: Results

-In Fig.~\ref{fig:gxx_magnitude}(a) we distinguish three regions, with positive (yellow), negative (purple) and vanishing (black) $\langle g_{SO}^{xx} \rangle$.
+In Fig.~\ref{fig:2}(c) we distinguish three regions, with positive (yellow), negative (purple) and vanishing (black) $\langle g_{SO}^{xx} \rangle$.
 The abrupt change of sign between positive and negative regions is simply understood as the crossing of subbands of opposite spin, since only the value for the lowest subband is shown here.
-Indeed, as shown in Fig.~\ref{fig:gxx_magnitude}(b), the subband of opposite spin cross at $k_z=0$ at vanishing field.
+Indeed, as shown in Fig.~\ref{fig:2}(d), the subband of opposite spin cross at $k_z=0$ at vanishing field.
 When the field is switched on, both subband shift to negative $k_z$ and shift in energy due to Zeeman term.
-Hence, the crossing shifts linearly with the field to more negative wavevectors, as shown in Fig.~\ref{fig:gxx_magnitude}(a).
+Hence, the crossing shifts linearly with the field to more negative wavevectors, as shown in Fig.~\ref{fig:2}(c).

-For sufficiently large $k_z>0$ and field intensity, $\langle g_{SO}^{xx} \rangle$ almost vanishes, as shown in Fig.~\ref{fig:gxx_magnitude}(a) - black region.
-This is due to the localization and symmetry of the envelope functions, which are determined by the orbital coupling to the magnetic field.
-Figure \ref{fig:alpha_psi}(a) illustrates maps of the position-dependent SO coupling constants $\alpha_R^{x(y)}$ [see Eq.~(\ref{alpha_rashba})] calculated in a self-consistent cycle at $B=0$.
-The spatial distribution is primarily influenced by the electric field generated by the bottom gate and do not undergo significant changes as the magnetic field increases.
-Since the value of $\mathbf{g}_{SO}$ elements depends on the Rashba SOC constant, the SO-induced modification of the \Lande\ factor for a specific subband is most significant when its envelope function is localized in the regions of strong Rashba SOC, which, in turn, is determined by both the electric and the magnetic field, as we discuss below.
+For sufficiently large $k_z>0$ and field intensity, $\langle g_{SO}^{xx} \rangle$ almost vanishes, as shown in Fig.~\ref{fig:2}(c) - black region.
+This can be explained by the analysis of the position-dependent SO coupling constants $\alpha_R^{x(y)}$ [see Eq.~(\ref{alpha_rashba})] presented in the Fig.~\ref{fig:alpha_psi}(a) at $B=0$.
+Note that their spatial distribution is primarily influenced by the electric field generated by the bottom gate and do not undergo significant changes as the magnetic field increases.
+Since the value of $\mathbf{g}_{SO}$ matrix elements depends on the Rashba SO coupling constant, the SO-induced modification of the \Lande\ factor for a specific subband is most significant when its envelope function is localized in the regions of strong Rashba SO coupling.
+With this respect, the vanishing of $\langle g_{SO}^{xx} \rangle$ in Fig.~\ref{fig:2}(c) is due to the change of the wave function localization, determined by the orbital coupling to the magnetic field.